EgoMoose/Articles/Rodrigues' rotation/Rodrigues' rotation.md

 ![img1](imgs/img1.gif)

-By drawing a few extra parts we can see the formula is rotating the red vector around the blue vector much like the axel of a car.
+By drawing a few extra parts we can see the formula is rotating the red vector around the blue vector much like the axle of a car.

 ![img2](imgs/img2.gif)